 Has this ever happened to you?
 You spend your vacation some place fabulous, surrounded by the colors, sights and smells of ancient traditions.
 You want to share your new love of this culture with your friends and family back home, so you pick up some souvenirs for them; some earrings for your neighbor, a handbag for your co-worker, decorative plates for your mom.
 But once you are home, you look over the unique souvenirs you bought, and you are too in love to part with them.

 Admit it.
-You’ve done that at least once or twice after coming back from a vacation.
+You’ve done that at least once after coming back from a vacation.
 I know I have!

 Sometimes We Love Souvenirs Too Much